-- Immediate testing of the current anti-HBs level.
+- ► Immediate testing of the current anti-HBs level.
 Further action depends on the test result (see Table 4). - ► Administration of missing vaccinations (where applicable, a shortened vaccination schedule can be used; see Summary of Product Characteristics).

-For unvaccinated exposed persons and known "non-responders" (individuals with permanent anti-HBs < 10 IU/I) the following applies:
+For unvaccinated exposed persons and known "non-responders" (individuals with permanent anti-HBs < 10 IU/l) the following applies:

-Blood withdrawal (testing for HBsAg, anti-HBc, anti-HBs), and subsequent immediate simultaneous administration of HB vaccine and HB immunoglobulin (without waiting for the test results, see ^{} below).

-► For unvaccinated persons, two additional vaccine doses (after the initial dose) should be given according to the standard vaccination schedule in order to achieve a complete primary immunisation.
+- Blood withdrawal (testing for HBsAg, anti-HBc, anti-HBs), and subsequent immediate simultaneous administration of HB vaccine and HB immunoglobulin (without waiting for the test results). - ► For unvaccinated persons, two additional vaccine doses (after the initial dose) should be given according to the standard vaccination schedule in order to achieve a complete primary immunisation.
 Antibody response following HB vaccination is not affected by simultaneous administration of immunoglobulin.

 Very rarely, HBs-Ag negative persons can be infectious.
 From a cost-benefit point of view, routine testing for HBV-DNA of all index patients is not practicable.
+An isolated positive result of an anti-HBc test necessitates further diagnostic clarification.
+However, required vaccination should not be delayed.